 GradSHARK Launch PAAD

-The GradSHARK Launch PAAD program (Program for Accelerated Advanced Degrees) offers our outstanding advanced undergraduates the opportunity to begin earning credit towards a graduate degree while they complete the final requirements for their undergraduate degree.
-Participating in the GradSHARK Launch PAAD program can save students time and money as they complete their advanced degree.
+The GradSHARK Launch PAAD (Program for Accelerated Advanced Degrees) offers our outstanding advanced undergraduates the opportunity to begin earning credit towards a graduate degree while they complete the final requirements for their undergraduate degree.
+Participating in the GradSHARK Launch PAAD can save students time and money as they complete their advanced degree.

-The following is an alphabetical list of participating programs along with the requirements for participating in their specific program.
-Interested undergraduates should contact the Graduate Program Coordinator to discuss the process of participating in the GradSHARK Launch PAAD.
+The following is an alphabetical list of participating programs along with the requirements for participating in their specific PAAD opportunity.
+Interested undergraduates should contact the Graduate Program Coordinator to discuss the process of participating in the specific GradSHARK Launch PAAD opportunity.

 Graduate Program Coordinator